slackapi/bolt-js/docs/content/getting-started.md

 You’ll be prompted with a series of questions to describe your new project (you can accept the defaults by hitting <kbd>Enter</kbd> on each prompt if you aren’t picky).
 After you’re done, you’ll have a new `package.json` file in your directory.

 Before we install the Bolt for JavaScript package to your new project, let's save the **bot token** and **Signing Secret** that were generated when you configured your app.

+1. Create a new file and name it .env
+2. Edit the new .env file
-1. **Copy your Signing Secret from the Basic Information page** and then store it in a new environment variable.
+3. **Copy your Signing Secret from the Basic Information page** and then store it in a new environment variable.
 The following example works on Linux and macOS; but [similar commands are available on Windows](https://superuser.com/questions/212150/how-to-set-env-variable-in-windows-cmd-line/212153#212153).
 ```shell
 export SLACK_SIGNING_SECRET=<your-signing-secret>
 ```